 My pupils’ IT skills are appalling and it’s our fault.
 And the fault of a ridiculous ‘computing’ curriculum.— J Green (@s0f0nisba) April 13, 2019

 Nevertheless, despite the announcement of a boost to computer science teaching, in May 2019 BBC News reported a study by the University of Roehampton which had found that computing in schools was in ‘steep decline’.
 It said schools had cut back on the hours spent teaching the subject, with the number of hours of computing taught in English secondary school classrooms falling by 31% between 2012 and 2017.

 GCSE results in 2019 showed a drop of more than 40,000 in the numbers sitting for a qualification in either computing or ICT.
 Following the GCSE results, a BBC article asked, “Why are pupils switching off from computing GCSE?”
 It also showed a growing gender gap, with boys outnumbering girls by more than three to one in choosing to take the subjects.
 The evidence was that many schools were struggling to find the teachers needed to tackle these qualifications.

-Gove most certainly deserves the ‘Inadequate’ Ofsted grading.
+Gove’s war on teachers and his destruction of the ICT curriculum most certainly qualifies him for the Ofsted grading ‘Inadequate’.
 Thank God he didn’t get to become Prime Minister!